Buffalo, New York: Climate

-Buffalo has a humid continental climate (Köppen: Dfb/Dfa), and temperatures have been warming with the rest of the US.
+Buffalo has a humid continental climate (Köppen: Dfa), and temperatures have been warming with the rest of the US.
 Lake-effect snow is characteristic of Buffalo winters, with snow bands (producing intense snowfall in the city and surrounding area) depending on wind direction off Lake Erie.
 However, Buffalo is rarely the snowiest city in the state.
 The Blizzard of 1977 resulted from a combination of high winds and snow which accumulated on land and on the frozen Lake Erie.
 Although snow does not typically impair the city's operation, it can cause significant damage in autumn (as the October 2006 storm did).
 In November 2014 (called "Snowvember"), the region had a record-breaking storm which produced over 5+1/2 ft of snow.
 Buffalo's lowest recorded temperature was −20 °F, which occurred twice: on February 9, 1934, and February 2, 1961.

 Although the city's summers are drier and sunnier than other cities in the northeastern United States, its vegetation receives enough precipitation to remain hydrated.
 Buffalo summers are characterized by abundant sunshine, with moderate humidity and temperatures; the city benefits from cool, southwestern Lake Erie summer breezes which temper warmer temperatures.
 Temperatures rise above 90 F an average of three times a year.
-No official recording of 100 F or more has occurred to date, with a maximum temperature of 99 F reached on August 27, 1948.
+Buffalo is the only city with a population of over 100,000 in the contiguous United States that has not had an official recording of 100 F or more to date, with a maximum temperature of 99 F reached on August 27, 1948.
 Rainfall is moderate, typically falling at night, and cooler lake temperatures hinder storm development in July.
 August is usually rainier and muggier, as the warmer lake loses its temperature-controlling ability.